Skip to main content

 What this solves

 Regulated-finance, public-sector, and healthcare pilots need to prove that the decisioning system does not discriminate against protected groups.
-The platform reports four fairness metrics today (disparate impact, equal opportunity, demographic parity, counterfactual), but reporting alone doesn’t stop a flow from going live when those metrics breach.
+The hard-gate evaluates four fairness metrics (disparate impact ratio, demographic parity gap, equal opportunity gap, and Gini coefficient of decision-rate inequality), but reporting alone doesn’t stop a flow from going live when those metrics breach.
 The hard-gate is the enforcement layer.

 How it works